Joe Gomez injury news: Liverpool star injured on England duty

 “It is in all other countries it happens but here, you make a bit more fun of the competition by having only three subs.
 We have to talk again,” Klopp said about the five substitute rule.
 “That’s why I said it is a lack of leadership from Richard Masters because they sold it completely wrong, in my understanding.
 Going there and saying ‘what do you think?
 What do you want and what do you want?’ and then we have this situation.
 It is the only big league which has only three subs.
 Surprise.”

 For Liverpool, losing Gomez will further impact an already stretched defense and they’ve done well to keep their Premier League title bid on track so far this season.
-If this injury to Gomez is a serious one, Liverpool will have to seriously think about signing a center back in the January window.
+Liverpool will now have to seriously think about signing a center back in the January window.

 Klopp will not be happy with this